VAEL: Bridging Variational Autoencoders and Probabilistic Logic Programming: Acknowledgements

 \textbf{Controlled image generation}.
 We distinguish between generative models based on text descriptions and generative models based on scene graphs.
 Regarding the first category, substantial effort has been devoted to devising strategies able to generate images with control (i) on object properties/attributes (e.g. shape, color, texture of objects)~\cite{reed2016generative,reed2016learning,zhang2017stackgan,zhang2019stackpp,du2020compositional}, (ii) on spatial relations between multiple objects (e.g. object A is below object B)~\cite{mansimov2016generating,oord2016contitional,hong2018inferring,liu2021learning}, (iii) or both~\cite{ramesh2021zero}.
 Our framework is related to these works as considering the problem of generation in a relational setting.
 Differently from them, we use probabilistic logic programming to encode first-order logical knowledge and to perform reasoning over this knowledge.
 This comes with the advantage that we can generalize to out-of-distribution relations, which consists of both the composition of previously seen relations (e.g. the multiplication can be composed by using the sum in the domain of natural numbers) and new relations (e.g. the subtraction cannot be composed by using the sum in the domain of natural numbers).
-Conceptually, we are different from current research leveraging recent natural language models, like CLIP~\cite{radford2021learning}.
-While these works achieve impressive results in terms of the quality of generated images and of the recombination of previously observed object attributes, they are limited in terms of the level of abstract reasoning they can perform.
-This is reflected by the fact that these models operate in the large data regime.

-Regarding the second category, scene graphs are used as an alternative to text descriptions to explicitly encode relations, such as spatial relations between objects~\cite{johnson2018image,oron2019scene,jiuxiang2019scene,li2019paste,mittal2019interactive,herzig2020learning,hua2021relation}.
-We refer to a recent survey in~\cite{chang2021survey} for a complete overview of the area.
+Regarding the second category, scene graphs are used as an alternative to text descriptions to explicitly encode relations, such as spatial relations between objects~\cite{johnson2018image,oron2019scene,jiuxiang2019scene,li2019paste,mittal2019interactive,herzig2020learning,hua2021relation,chang2021survey}.
 While related, our approach differs from these last as logical programs are more expressive and allow a more general reasoning than scene graphs alone.